siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Aggregate Parameters**

-Aggregate parameters can be attributes, constant values, results of other functions or aggregates, results of mathematical or logical expressions or time parameters.
+Aggregate parameters can be attributes, constant values, results of other functions or aggregates, results of mathematical or logical expressions, or time parameters.
-Aggregate parameters depending on the Aggregation being called.
+Aggregate parameters configured in a query  depends on the aggregate function being called.

 **Example**

-The following query calculates the average of `temp` attribute of `TempStream` stream for the last 10 minutes and emit it as `avgTemp``.
+The following query calculates the average value for the `temp` attribute of the `TempStream` stream.
+This calculation is done for the last 10 minutes in a sliding manner, and the result is output as `avgTemp` to the `AvgTempStream` output stream.

 ```sql
 from TempStream#window.time(10 min)
 select avg(temp) as avgTemp, roomNo, deviceID
 insert into AvgTempStream;
 ```
-Following are some inbuilt aggregation functions shipped with Siddhi, for more aggregation functions refer execution <a target="_blank" href="https://wso2.github.io/siddhi/extensions/">extensions</a>.
+Following are some inbuilt aggregation functions shipped with Siddhi, for more aggregation functions, see execution <a target="_blank" href="https://wso2.github.io/siddhi/extensions/">extensions</a>.

 * avg
 * sum